JeffryGonzalez/help-desk/docs/Plan.md

+## Creating an Issue

+> "No Modal Interactions"

+When they hit "Create Incident" it shows the form, but they can't submit it until they've filled out a profile.

 ## The "Issue Logged" Thing

 Need to look at what the sample code does.
 It feels dumb to send the contact information as part of the request.